eggeek/constrained-jps/README.md

 # Source code

+The implementation is based on [warthog](https://bitbucket.org/dharabor/pathfinding/src/master/warthog/).

 ```
-├── maps
+├── maps/
 ├── README.md
-├── scenarios
+├── scenarios/
-└── warthog
+└── warthog/
 ```
 - `maps`, `scenarios` store benchmark from `movingAI` and `IRON`
 - `warthog` stores all source files

 # Compile

-Go to source file director: `cd warthog`
+Go to source file directory: `cd warthog`
 - To run benchmark:
     - make fast: run in fast mode, without collecting statistic on scanning
     - make fastcnt: run in fast mode but collect statistic on scanning
 - To debug: make dev
 - To clean: make clean

-Once compiled, run ./build/<dev|fast>/bin/warthog for a list of command line parameters.
+Once compiled, run `./build/<dev|fast>/bin/warthog` for a list of command line parameters.
 A simple case is the following:

-./bin/warthog --scen <scen file> --map <map file> --alg <alg name>
+`./bin/warthog --scen <scen file> --map <map file> --alg <alg name>`

-Where map files are end with '.map', and scen file are end with '.scen'.
+Where map files are end with `.map`, and scenario files are end with `.scen`.

 Algorithms are:
   - `--alg jps2`: JPS with block based scanning